Famolus/HTPressableButton/README.md

 #import "UIColor+HTColor.h"
 ```

-The second line is not needed if you do not wish to use the additional colors provided (below).
+The second line is not needed if you don't want to use the additional colors provided (below).

 Components
 -------------------